mslusarz/csv-nix-tools/README.md

 - csv-tail - outputs the last N rows
 - csv-uniq - merges adjacent duplicate rows

-Sink tools:
+Sink:
 - csv-exec - executes an external command for each row
-- csv-show - formats data in human-readable form
+- csv-show - formats data in human-readable form (also available as a "-s" option in all source and processing tools)

 # Examples

-raw data about one file
+Raw data about one file:

 ```
 $ csv-ls build/Makefile